 The Future of Investment Trusts is a 1-day conference where you will hear the latest research, industry insights and fund manager presentations on Investment Trusts.

-The conference will feature an exclusive presentation from Professor Andrew Clare, Professor of Asset Management and Associate Dean, Cass Business School, who is conducting research on Investment Trusts as an asset class and their unique performance credentials.
+The conference will feature an exclusive presentation from Professor Andrew Clare and Dr Simon Hayley, Cass Business School, who are conducting an independent research paper on Investment Trusts as an asset class and their unique performance credentials.

 Merryn Somerset Webb will be moderating two panel debates; firstly discussing the research findings before then focusing on what the future holds for Investment Trusts.
 The panel will be made of leading figures from all sides of the industry.